10 Reasons We’re Craving the Golden Era of Print Magazines

 Credit: Shutterstock.

-When waiting for the next issue or release date of something we enjoy, we may feel excited and eager for what’s to come.
+When waiting for the next magazine issue or release date of something we enjoy, we may feel excited and eager for what’s to come.
 This feeling is similar to anticipating a sequel to our favorite book or album from a beloved artist.

 Expertise